leozxliu/lammps/doc/src/Packages_details.rst

 **Contents:**

-A pair style for the modified embedded atom (MEAM) potential translated from the Fortran version in the (obsolete) "MEAM" package to plain C++.
+A pair style for the modified embedded atom (MEAM) potential translated from the Fortran version in the (obsolete) MEAM package to plain C++.
 The USER-MEAMC fully replaces the MEAM package, which has been removed from LAMMPS after the 12 December 2018 version.